vnali/craft-asset-indexes-extra-docs/README.md

 # Asset Indexes Extra plugin for Craft CMS
-This Craft CMS plugin helps you to add extra functionalities to Asset Indexes utility in Craft CMS.
+This Craft CMS plugin helps you to add extra functionalities to the Asset Indexes utility in Craft CMS.

 ## License & Pricing
 This is going to be a commercial plugin available through the [Craft plugin store](https://plugins.craftcms.com/developer/vnali).